Raghvandersinh/Raghvandersinh/README.md

 - 👋 Hi, I’m @Raghvandersinh
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Information Technology
+- 🌱 I’m currently learning and Majored in Computer Science
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me raghavndersolanki2@gmail.com

 <!---